-Nectarine is a fruit with many properties that are great for health.
+Nectarine is a fruit with many benefits that are great for health.

 Called Prunus Persica nucipersica, nectarine belongs to the same family as the peach: the Rosaceae family.

 The nectarine tree requires full sun soil and protection from strong winds.
 This is a hardy tree that can cope with temperatures as low as 5°F (-15°C) or -4°F (-20° C).

 - Nectarine is peach variety, it can be yellow or white.
 What makes nectarine different from peach is its smooth, shiny skin.

 This very sweet, tasty fruit is a must-have in summer.

 The nectarine is also an excellent fruit for both health and beauty.

 When used in cooking, it will delight your taste buds and refresh!